The prospects for our farm and how to keep interested in farm life:

 We might also sell seeds for home milling such as flax, spelt, emmer, hemp,oats.
 Having a dehuller for oats would be good too so we can provide a hot breakfast cereal.

 Vegetables are another area where one can sell without restrictions.
 I suggest that we try grow vegetables that are different from the run of the mill store bought veggies.
-Perhaps catering to the Jamaican or African vegetables would prove worthwhile or ust unusual varieties not sold in the stores.
-I think Erik would have some good input on this area.
+Perhaps catering to the Jamaican or African vegetables would prove worthwhile or just unusual varieties not sold in the stores.

 Dried fruits may also prove worthwhile as we have excess electricity in the summer months.